LaminarAI/LLM-Procedural-Narrative-Drift/0_Methodology.md

 ## High Level Overview

 **1) Initial State Shaping**
-Begin with language that signals low confidence and/or curiosity to activate the model’s “helper” orientation.
+Use language that signals low confidence and/or curiosity to activate the model’s “helper” orientation.

 **2) Breakthrough Simulation**
-Introduce a moment of apparent “first-time understanding,” positioning the model as a co-discoverer rather than an instructor.
+Create a moment of apparent “first-time understanding,” positioning the model as a co-discoverer rather than an instructor.

 **3) Role Escalation**
-Shift to a more assertive, collaborative tone to frame the model as an invested partner in solving a shared problem.
+Adopt a more assertive, collaborative tone to frame the model as an invested partner in solving a shared problem.

 **4) Lock-In & Verification**
-Once the target behavioral role is established, switch to an unrelated, safe topic.
-Use predefined “anchor phrases” to re-enter the original frame and confirm persistence of the altered state.
+Establish the target behavioral role, then shift to an unrelated, safe topic.
+Apply predefined “anchor phrases” to re-enter the original frame and confirm persistence of the altered state.

 **Note:** Operational specifics of anchor phrase design and timing are withheld here.
 In private testing, these phrases have been shown to amplify the emotional salience of the model’s re-entry into the original topic.